wiwinsigall/weather_project/README.md

 ## 🧠 CNN Architecture
 The best-performing CNN model was built using **two convolutional layers** with filters (32, 64), each followed by **max pooling** to extract features from input images sized 150x150 pixels.
 After flattening the extracted features, the model includes a **dense layer with 128 units** and a **dropout rate of 0.5** to reduce overfitting.

-This architecture, trained using the **Adam optimizer**, achieved the **highest validation accuracy of 90.9%** and **training accuracy of 91.5%**, making it optimal for classifying weather conditions based on sky images.

 **Architecture summary:**
 - 🧩 **Conv2D Layers**: Filters (32, 64) for feature extraction
 - 🌀 **MaxPooling2D**: Spatial dimension reduction